aromanino/responseinterceptor/README.md

 ### <a name="group"></a> Intercept a group of routes
+you can decide "which and as" routes to intercept using or not express router.
+Read bellow to other details.

 #### <a name="allroute"></a> Intercept a group of routes defined in the same file
 To intercept only a group of routes use responseinterceptor middleware after the routes that do not have to be intercepted